Skip to content

-• Foreign widows and divorced women now have the right to remain in the UAE without a sponsor, for a renewable period, provided they meet certain conditions.
+• 5Widows and divorced women can now remain in the UAE without a sponsor for a renewable period, under new humanitarian protections.

-The UAE has introduced significant updates to its visit visa regulations, directly linking a resident’s ability to sponsor relatives or friends to their monthly income.
-Under the new rules, residents can bring family members up to the third degree, as well as non-relatives, but only if they meet the required minimum salary bracket.
-These changes aim to create a clear, structured system that ensures transparency and supports the country’s growing focus on economic diversification and professional talent attraction.
+The UAE has introduced significant updates to its visit visa regulations, directly linking a resident's ability to sponsor relatives or friends to their monthly income.
+Under the new rules, residents can bring family members up to the third degree — as well as non-relatives — but only if they meet the required minimum salary bracket.
+These changes create a clear, structured system aimed at ensuring transparency and supporting the country's focus on economic diversification and professional talent attraction.

-According to the Federal Authority for Identity, Citizenship, Customs and Port Security (ICP), sponsors must now earn Dh4,000, Dh8,000, or Dh15,000, depending on their relationship with the visitor.
-Residents will also need to provide proof of the family relationship while applying for the visit visa.
+According to the Federal Authority for Identity, Citizenship, Customs and Port Security (ICP), sponsors must now earn Dh4,000, Dh8,000, or Dh15,000 per month, depending on their relationship with the visitor.
+Residents must also provide proof of family relationship when applying.

 Updated Salary Requirements for Visit Visa Sponsorship

-To provide clarity, the UAE has categorised relatives into specific groups.
-Each group has its own minimum salary requirement for the sponsor.
+The UAE has categorised relatives into specific groups, each with its own minimum salary requirement for the sponsor.

 First-Degree Relatives